aws-samples/monitor-ram-for-expired-lake-formation-invites/README.md

 ## Limitations/Things to consider

 1. There is an edge case in which if after disassociating a principal from a RAM share succedes, but re-associating the principal fails, and writes to the DDB table fails, the RAM invitation will be stuck in a bad state.
 In this case, the Lambda should error and manual action will need to be taken.
-2. Moto does not support principal associations yet, so unittests were not completed yet.
+2. Moto does not support principal associations with AWS Resource Manager yet, so unittests are not complete yet.

 ### Future roadmap